 Search LAC Geo

 Plate Tectonics / Volcanism

-The Chile Triple Junction is a geologic triple junction located on the seafloor of the Pacific Ocean off Taitao and Tres Montes Peninsula on the southern coast of Chile.
-Here the South American Plate, the Nazca Plate and the Antarctic Plate.
+The Chile Triple Junction is a geologic triple junction located on the seafloor of the Pacific Ocean off the Taitao and Tres Montes Peninsulas on the southern coast of Chile.
+Here the South American, Nazca, and Antarctic tectonic plates meet.

 The Cocos Plate is a tectonic plate beneath the Pacific Ocean off the west coast of Central America.
-It is named for Cocos Island, which is the only emergent island on the plate.
+It is named after Cocos Island, the only emergent island on the plate.
 It is bordered by the Caribbean, North American, Pacific, and Nazca tectonic plates.